foundingGIDE/hackathon_2024_metadata_ontologies/fbbi_edam_mapper/README.md

 ## Installation

-Using poerty, run `poetry init` to create a virtual enviroment with all required dependencies.
+Using poetry, run `poetry init` to create a virtual enviroment with all required dependencies.

 Can then run the individual scripts within your virtual env (as you would run a script, e.g. python3 /path/to/script.py) - there isn't a command line option.